zachblume/fieldplan/README.md

 - Syncs instantly with Mobilize, ScaleToWin, and Reach to add color to volunteer-side metrics lost in NGPVAN's data structure.
 - Allows you to configure a simple field ramp and show your progress to goal, based on industry standard research.
 - Will allow you to benchmark your field metrics against anonymized ramps and production metrics from other past campaigns.
+- See not only your voter-contact metrics but also your volunteer-organizing metrics.
+- Send nightly 9pm field reports to yourself and your team via email, slack, and text.

 **Instantly get answers on one page to questions like:**

+- How many voters have we positive ID'd as voting for us?
 - How many total phone calls and door knocks have we ever made?
-- Today, how many volunteers signed up for a new shift?
+- This week, how many volunteers signed up for a new shift?
 - Whats our average week-over-week growth in shifts been?
 - What's our average number of relationships per volunteer in Reach?
+- How many positive IDs are we generating per newly scheduled shift on average?

 ## Link to production